Legal

 2. Nature and Purpose of Processing

-3. Types of Personal Data
+3. Categories of Personal Data

 4. Categories of Data Subjects